 You should regularly check back over your listing every month or so, and update the information if it’s no longer accurate.
 That’s likely to happen when:

-• You’ve changed contact numbers
+- You’ve changed contact numbers

-• You’ve moved offices
+- You’ve moved offices

-• You have an old Google Business Profile listing and you’re now starting again from scratch
+- You have an old Google Business Profile listing and you’re now starting again from scratch

 Finally, check the information against any other directory listings you’ve built.
-Google’s algorithm may check this, because NAP consistency (Name, Address, Phone Number) is the ideal way to check whether business information is accurate.
+Google’s algorithm will check this, because NAP consistency (Name, Address, Phone Number) is the ideal way to check whether business information is accurate.
 Given how many directory listings you may have already, it makes sense to use a service such as Moz Local to automate NAP consistency monitoring.

 In a nutshell: If you’re littering your listing with inaccurate information, you could be at risk of your hard work going to waste.